 Caninsulin should be administered once or twice daily, as appropriate, by subcutaneous injection.
-Shake the vial thoroughly until a homogeneous, uniformly milky suspension is obtained.
+Alternate the injection site daily.
+Invert the vial or cartridge before use until a homogenous, uniformly milky suspension is obtained.
 Foam on the surface of the suspension formed during shaking should be allowed to disperse before the product is used and, if required, the product should be gently mixed to maintain a homogeneous, uniformly milky suspension before use.
 Agglomerates can form in insulin suspensions.
 Do not use the product if visible agglomerates persist after shaking thoroughly.